 Whenever possible, children are provided with the resources and support that they require within a whole-class setting.
 Inclusion is a priority at Bowling Green Academy.
-Every attempt to ensure learning is an inclusive experience is made.
-There are rare circumstances where pupils will have separate 1:1 support but these are in targeted cases and always with Individual Educational Plans (IEPs) and with parental consent.
+Every attempt to ensure learning is an inclusive experience is made and that all children access Quality First Teaching in line with best practice and research.
+There are rare circumstances where pupils will have separate 1:1 support but these are in targeted cases and always and with parental consent.